AmaanBilwar/AmaanBilwar/README.md

 currently:
 - learning Rust + machine learning + cloud
+- building an ai video editor [cursor for video editing]
 - looking for opportunities in cloud, ml, and as a backend swe

 previously: